Circuit Training Calories Burned: 30-Min HIIT & MET Calculator

 How many calories does circuit training burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 290 calories during 30 minutes of circuit training.
-This is based on a MET value of 8.
+A person weighing 160 lbs (73 kg) burns approximately 286 calories during 30 minutes of circuit training.
+This is based on a MET value of 7.5 for circuit training, kettlebells / aerobic movement, minimal rest.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of circuit training?

-The MET (Metabolic Equivalent of Task) value for circuit training is 8.
-This means circuit training burns 8 times more energy than sitting at rest.
+The default MET (Metabolic Equivalent of Task) value for circuit training is 7.5, while the selected training style uses MET 7.5.
+This means circuit training, kettlebells / aerobic movement, minimal rest burns 7.5 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is circuit training good for weight loss?

-Yes, circuit training is an effective exercise for weight loss.
-With a MET value of 8, it burns a significant number of calories per session.
-A 160-lb person burns about 581 calories per hour.
+Yes, circuit training can be effective for weight loss when performed intensely enough.
+With a selected MET value of 7.5, a 160-lb person burns about 572 calories per hour.
 Combined with a balanced diet, regular circuit training can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during circuit training?

 Body weight significantly impacts calorie burn during circuit training.
-A 120-lb person burns about 218 calories in 30 minutes, while a 250-lb person burns approximately 454 calories in the same time.
+At the selected MET value of 7.5, a 120-lb person burns about 214 calories in 30 minutes, while a 250-lb person burns approximately 447 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does circuit training work?